it-at-m/digiwf-ok.ewo-integration/docs/documentation.md

 submodule [digiwf-okewo-integration-service](https://github.com/it-at-m/digiwf-ok.ewo-integration/tree/dev/digiwf-okewo-integration-service)
 .

-The requests to OK.EWO are expected by the service over an event bus messages.
+The requests to OK.EWO are expected by the service over kafka event bus messages.
 To provide the event bus functionality via kafka, the [DigiWF Spring Cloudstream Utils](https://github.com/it-at-m/digiwf-spring-cloudstream-utils) are used.